 If you’re running into issues with Android Oreo there’s no need to panic.
 We expect Google to fix those installation problems in the near future and you should be able to fix most Oreo issues from the comfort of your house or office.

 To help get you started we’ve put together a list of fixes for the most common Nexus Android Oreo issues.
 It goes over some common fixes for Bluetooth issues, Wi-Fi issues, and battery drain.

 If you haven’t already, make sure you get familiar with the downgrade process.
 Downgrading back to an older version of Android could help improve your device’s performance.

 If you’re unfamiliar with the downgrade process for Nexus/Pixel devices, take a look at this guide courtesy of the Nexus Help Forums.

-Google’s confirmed an Android 8.1 update, dubbed MR1, that will almost certainly come with a nice list of bug fixes for lingering Android Oreo problems.
-Thing is, we’re probably several weeks away from the Android 8.1 release date.
+Google’s confirmed an Android 8.1 update, dubbed MR1, and it should deliver a nice list of bug fixes for lingering Android Oreo problems.
+Problem is, we’re probably several weeks away from the Android 8.1 release date.

 For now, you’ll want to dig for a manual fix for your problems.
 Help from Google will come, but you’ll probably be on your own for a few more weeks at least.

 If you're already on Android Oreo (and we assume most of you are) the download and installation should only take you a few minutes.